 IMMAs are identified through an expert-led process involving the collation and assessment of evidence against a set of selection criteria.
 This process, lasting approximately 12 months, aims to engage a wide range of representatives within the marine mammal science and conservation communities where much of the evidence necessary to assess IMMAs is held.
 Experts are selected based on their region-specific knowledge, experience and skills relevant to the task of weighing evidence and applying the IMMA selection criteria.
 Potential sources of information are actively sought in a process engaging with experts and other holders of evidence on a region-by-region basis.

-A three-stage process with the help and support of the Task Force is used to identify, review, and accept or reject IMMA nominations, as follows:
+A five-stage process with the help and support of the Task Force is used to identify, review, and accept or reject IMMA nominations, as follows:

 Stage 1 – Nomination of initial ‘Areas of Interest’